-Starting March 2020, we embarked on a two-year Artists-in-Residence at the Yerba BuenaCenter for the Arts (YBCA), curating and producing quarterly film programs that centers storytelling and community voices, and compels residents to be actively engaged in the making of our city.
+Starting March 2020, we embarked on a two-year residency at the Yerba Buena Center for the Arts (YBCA).
+In this role, we curate and produce quarterly film and multimedia programs that center the power of storytelling to amplify community voices.
+Our partnership aims to compel residents to be become actively engaged in the making of our city.

 The opportunity to become artists-in-residence at YBCA marked an evolution in the scale and scope of our programs.
 As part of our partnership, we entered into an organization and operational knowledge exchange with an established and well-respected arts organization.

 As part of our 2021 festival, we are proud to present MOURNING IS AN ACT OF LOVE, a free public multimedia installation on the exterior walls and windows of the Yerba Buena Center for the Arts (YBCA).
 The installation is reflective of the ideas and issues we explored within our festival’s programs.
 Through photography, video, performance, sign painting, poetry, and film, the artists explore the inextricable ties between how we love and how we mourn collectively.

 “From altars in our homes to large marble structures in our city centers, memorials and monuments provide a physical space for us to gather and grieve.
 We mourn because we love.
 We create intimate and public spaces to remember that which we hold most dear.
 In this moment though, where connection is so confined to the virtual, we find ourselves struggling to mourn together.
 Simultaneously, the debates around memorials and monuments—which should stay, which should go, who we are remembering—have made them lightning rods for the deep fractures in our world.”